buzzykiwi/fce-docs/docs/Actions/Search_List_Fluxx_records.md

 ```

 2. **Multi-value Select** controls (e.g. checklists, Select-Transfers, or Hierarchical Dropdowns) are output in the following ways:
-     * as the field name appended with ".add_list": in the format used by the Create/Update Fluxx Record MAV format (see [here](../Special/Multi_Value_Fields.md)).
+     * As the field name appended with ".add_list": in the format used by the Create/Update Fluxx Record MAV format (see [here](../Special/Multi_Value_Fields.md)).
 This allows you to feed the output of a single or multi item select into the Create/Update Fluxx Record, and allow it to recreate the same Model Attribute Values for a given field.
        * e.g. ```§add§New Plymouth District§Blagdon | Moturoa | Lynmouth (8)```
-     * as the field name appended with ".add_list_by_id": similar to (b) except uses the MAV id.
+     * As the field name appended with ".add_list_by_id": similar to (b) except uses the MAV id.
        * e.g. ```§add_by_id§10097725```
-     * as Zapier Line Items, with the field name appended with ".line_items": an array of objects, each containing the id, percent, path to the final value (delimited with the § character), value and description of the final value.
+     * As Zapier Line Items, with the field name appended with ".line_items": an array of objects, each containing the id, percent, path to the final value (delimited with the § character), value and description of the final value.

-e.g. as viewed in the Test output from a Zapier Action:
+e.g. Viewed in the Test output from a Zapier Action:
 ```
 communities.add_list:
     §add/60§California§Los Angeles